starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 ## A Quick Overview

-Using `data-*` attributes (hence the name), you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
+Using [`data-*`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes, you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
 You can set up events that trigger requests to backend endpoints that respond with HTML fragment and signal updates.

-- Merge signals into the store: `data-store="{foo: ''}"`
 - Bind element values to signals: `data-model="foo"`
 - Set the text content of an element to an expression.: `data-text="$foo"`
+- Create a computed signal: `data-computed-foo="$bar + 1"`
-- Show or hide an element using an expression: `data-show="$foo"`
+- Show or hide an element using an expression: `data-show="$foo"
 - Modify the classes on an element: `data-class="{'font-bold': $foo}"`
 - Bind an expression to an HTML attribute: `data-bind-disabled="$foo == ''"`
+- Merge signals into the store: `data-store="{foo: ''}"`
 - Execute an expression on an event: `data-on-click="$get(/endpoint)"`
+- Use signals to track in flight backend requests: `data-indicator="fetching"`
+- Replace the URL: `data-replace-url="'/page1'"`
 - Persist all signals in local storage: `data-persist`
-- Create a computed signal: `data-computed-foo="$bar + 1"`
 - Create a reference to an element: `data-ref="alert"`
-- Send a header with a request: `data-header-foo="{'x-powered-by': $foo}"`
+- Check for intersection with the viewport: `data-intersect="alert('visible')"`
+- Scroll programmatically: `data-scroll-into-view`
-- Replace the URL: `data-replace-url="'/page1'"`
+- Interact with the [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API): `data-transition="slide"`